phuse-org/CTDasRDF/doc/DataMappingAndConversion.md

 #### Interval IRIs
 In many cases, either the start or end date of an interval may be missing in the source data.
 Missing values within SMS entity map result in that entity not being created.
-But the start of an interval must be represented in the data even when that interval has note yet been completed (eg: Lifespan).
+But the start of an interval must be represented in the data even when that interval has note yet been completed (example: Lifespan).
 For this reason, interval IRI source values are computed during the XPT to CSV conversion process by concatenating the start and end dates with an underscore.
 When the end date is missing, the interval value ends in an underscore.

 Example of complete and incomplete LifeSpan intervals: